eduardorochasoares/easytopic/README.md

 ```

-or if you have the architecture running in a server, you can just do that:
+or if the architecture is already running in a remote server, you can just do that:

 ```sh